amitrke/amitrke.github.io/_posts/2016-03-27-Contributing_Code.markdown

 ### Create new branch

-From the Git Command prompt use
+From the Git Command prompt

 ```
 git checkout -b TestBranch